Maxtermax/hermes-io/README.md

 # Observer
 `hermes-io` provides an `Observer` class to create instances that can be `subscribable` that means many subscribers can listen for notifications on the instance by using the method `subscribe`, check the following example:

-We are exporting an instance of the class `Observer` called `CounterObserver` the propuses of this observer is handle notifications for `add` a product and `remove` a product.
+We are exporting an instance of the class `Observer` called `CounterObserver` the propuses of this observer is handle notifications for `increment` and `decrement` the count.

 ```javascript
 // ./src/observers/counter.js